Normas y políticas éticas

 The Magazine “For All of Us: Justice" of the Permanent Commission of Access to Justice for People in Conditions of Vulnerability and Justice in your Community of the Judiciary of Peru It is a semi-annual publication that is published in the months of July and December of each year.
 The magazine receives the collaborations of all the judges and servants of the Judicial Power of Peru, as well as the works of researchers external to our institution.
 This publication is aimed at magistrates, researchers, university professors, teachers, students and a public interested in the issues of academic reflection, critical work and legal research.

-The articles in the journal are anonymously refereed by specialists external to the institution under the single-blind modality (evaluators external to the institution know the data of the authors at the time of the review).
-For the evaluation of the articles, the reviewers take into account the following criteria: originality, contribution of the work, topicality and contribution to legal knowledge.
+The journal's articles are refereed anonymously by specialists external to the institution under the double-blind modality, in which the reviewers do not know the authors' data at the time of the review.
+For the evaluation of the articles, the reviewers take into account the following criteria: originality, contribution of the work, timeliness and contribution to legal knowledge.

 Additionally, for the review of the articles we have thesoftwareTurnitin iThenticate anti-plagiarism and other means of detecting already published texts, which allow evaluating, above all, the originality criterion.